germal/OpenCVB/README.md

 algorithms’ output is provided below.

 All algorithms present the RGB image in the top left and depth in the top right.
-Algorithm results are in the bottom left and right.
+Algorithm results are in the bottom left and right or additional HighGUI or OpenGL windows.
+Algorithm options will appear

 ![](media/69c6578e73d94f9941e3e19ad50ae4f4.jpg)